magepages/mpdocs/docs/faq/index.md

     ![](https://i.imgur.com/7UKoFiW.png)

-### 5. Rest Api
+### 5. API

-Mageplaza's FAQ extension supports users to use the **rest API** to make some requests, such as getting article/category information, creating new categories/article/questions or deleting categories/articles.
+Mageplaza's FAQ extension supports users to use the **API** to make some requests, such as getting article/category information, creating new categories/article/questions or deleting categories/articles.
-- You can view the Rest Api request we support [here](https://documenter.getpostman.com/view/6685698/SzKSSyuQ?version=latest).
+- You can view API requests we support [here](https://documenter.getpostman.com/view/10589000/SzRxXqod?version=latest).
 - See how to create token-based authentication [here](https://devdocs.magento.com/guides/v2.3/get-started/authentication/gs-authentication-token.html#integration-tokens).

 ### 6. GraphQL